bijoythomas/sublime-jsscratchpad/README.md

 Requirements
 ============
-None if you are trying out vanilla JS.
-If you want to play with JS libs, simply edit the plugin settings
+Needs the NodeJS **node** command to be available in the shell PATH and that's about it for trying out vanilla JS.
+If you need to include external JS libs, you can configure them in the plugin settings.

 Installation
 ------------